the refrigerator

 Alex is a whole other story.
 He doesn’t have a medication problem.
 He just drinks too much.
 Too much liquor.
 Light beers and even wine is fine.
 It’s the liquor that pulls him under.
 I am sure of this.
 Once the fire water is pumping through his veins, the guy can’t shut up.
 He has problems.
 We all have problems, so get in line.
 I’m going to start keeping him more accountable by suggesting only light beer from here on out.
 I don’t want to tell him to jump entirely on the wagon because I like drinking with Alex.
 He makes me feel better about myself.
 More complete.

 Although a road trip does sound nice.
 I haven’t been on a road trip or taken a vacation in some time now.
 And that’s exactly what I need.
 A vacation.
 A vacation from my problems.
 I have plenty of them and they seem to keep growing.
 Maybe Alex is on to something.
-Or why William calling me a deadbeat really hit home.
+Or why Amy calling me a deadbeat really hit home.
 Maybe this is why I’ve spent so much time with Alex getting drunk.
 I really should hit the road for a long weekend to off gas and find my way back to neutral.
 Come to think of it, Alex’s dad really does rub me the wrong way the more I sit with it.

 And I am still not sure if I can trust the accountant that filed my taxes twelve years ago.
 I’m a W-2 guy, and he looked like someone who had his finger on the pulse.
 He had a nice polo on.
 Two buttons and breathable.
 Fitting his form nicely overall.
 He kept telling me how pleasant casual Friday was at work.
 I didn’t understand the relevance, but he seemed to think it was important to tell me more times than once.
 I should probably go buy some new polo shirts.
 I don’t own any.
 Just t-shirts, hoodies, gym shorts, and sweatpants.

 Since then, I just can’t seem to catch a break.
 Even my boss keeps riding me over some bullshit that I am rather indifferent to.
 He’s always telling me I’m not doing enough.
 Not putting the company first when I don’t respond to the 1am email.
 But he doesn’t know.
 He doesn’t see my efforts when I’m not working.
 He doesn’t see me out in the world fighting for my life.
 He reminds me of my father, and I think his perspective is rather short sided.
 Ill invite him to the bar next time to share with him my point of view of the entire situation.
 Which reminds me that I need to call Alex.
-I’m starting to not like my father too.
+I’m starting to not like my father, too.

 Now that I’m back sitting on the couch in the living room, I need to figure out what I missed.
-I’ll just rewind a few minutes – even if it means rewatching a little of something I have already seen.
+I’ll rewind a few minutes – even if it means rewatching a little of something I have already seen.

 Damn…